 Definition of Human Trafficking

-Human trafficking is modern-day slavery, in which victims are subjected to force, fraud or coercion for the purpose of forced labor or sexual exploitation
+Human trafficking is modern-day slavery.
+Victims are subjected to force, fraud, or coercion for the purpose of forced labor or sexual exploitation.

 Types of Human Trafficking